kinopio-club/kinopio-help/api/index.md

 <code class="users">groups</code>                             | `JSON Array` | The groups a user belongs to, including public metadata on the other `users` in each group
 <code class="users">updatedAt</code>           				      | `String`  | The date when any changes to the user was made.
 Also is updated whenever the user starts a Kinopio session
 <code class="users">website</code>                          | `String`  | The user's website, url validity is not checked
-<code class="users">panSpeedIsFast</code>                   | `Boolean` | User preference for panning speed when you hold and drag with the space key or right/middle mouse buttons
 <code class="users">prevSettingsSection</code>           	| `String`  | The last used settings section.
 Can be `general`, `controls`, or `cards`
 <code class="users">outsideSpaceBackgroundIsStatic</code>   | `Boolean` | User preference for whether the outside space area should use dynamically cycling colors, or whether it should be static grey
 <code class="users">studentDiscountIsAvailable</code>   | `Boolean` | Whether the user is eligible for a student discount.
 Is not user updateable